Kagebounshin/neverday-milestone-project-1/README.md

 ---

 - Color Scheme
-    - The website has a light grey background (#EFEFEF), and I used a dark grey (#212529) color to make a nice transaction between the diffrent sections.
+    - The website has a "light grey" background (#EFEFEF), and I used a "dark grey "(#212529) color to make a nice transaction between the diffrent sections.
 The dots in the headers and on some links and buttons are pink (#FF739D), and when you hover over the headers and the buttons or links, the text is turned to pink aswell.

 <img src="./assets/images/images-readme/lightGrey.png">
 <img src="./assets/images/images-readme/darkGrey.png">
 <img src="./assets/images/images-readme/pink.png">

 - Typography
     - I've used the Roboto font from [GoogleFonts](https://fonts.google.com/specimen/Roboto?preview.text_type=custom#glyphs), I think its clean and looks really nice.
 The fall back font is sans-serif.
+For the personal cards I used five different type of fonts from the "Handwriting" category, [Pangolin](https://fonts.google.com/specimen/Pangolin?preview.text_type=custom), [Permanent Marker](https://fonts.google.com/specimen/Permanent+Marker?preview.text_type=custom), [Homemade Apple](https://fonts.google.com/specimen/Homemade+Apple?preview.text_type=custom), [Just Me Again Down Here](https://fonts.google.com/specimen/Just+Me+Again+Down+Here?preview.text_type=custom), [Butterfly Kids](https://fonts.google.com/specimen/Butterfly+Kids?preview.text_type=custom), to make it if the answers on the cards was written by hand.
+The font colors differs between the sections, if the section has the "light grey" background, its has the "dark grey" color set on the text.

 - Images
     - I have two images in a carousel right at the homepage, the first one is the bands logo, and a text with some additional information about our music.
 The second images is with the grimreaper and our logo, and a text with information on how to sign up for the newsletter.
+    - At the "About" section you'll find a picture of the band, and five personal pictures one of each bandmember.
     - And a carousel down at the Gallery section, showing diffrent images made by Peter Almgren.

 ### Wireframes